wallarm/product-documentation/docs/latest/installation/kubernetes/kong-ingress-controller/deployment.md

 * Real-time [attack detection and mitigation](../../../about-wallarm/protecting-against-attacks.md)
 * [Vulnerability detection](../../../about-wallarm/detecting-vulnerabilities.md)
 * [API structure discovery](../../../about-wallarm/api-discovery.md)
-* The Wallarm API Security services are integrated natively into both the Open-Source and Enterprise [Kong API Gateway](https://docs.konghq.com/gateway/latest/) editions
+* The Wallarm services are integrated natively into both the Open-Source and Enterprise [Kong API Gateway](https://docs.konghq.com/gateway/latest/) editions
 * This solution is based on the [official Kong Ingress Controller for Kong API Gateway](https://docs.konghq.com/kubernetes-ingress-controller/latest/) that provides full support for features of Kong API Gateway
 * Support for Kong API Gateway 3.0.x (for both the Open-Source and Enterprise editions)
-* Fine-tuning the Wallarm API Security layer via the Wallarm Console UI and on a per-Ingress basis via annotations
+* Fine-tuning the Wallarm layer via the Wallarm Console UI and on a per-Ingress basis via annotations

     !!! warning "Annotation support"
         Ingress annotation is supported only by the solution based on the Open-Source Kong Ingress controller.
 [The list of supported annotations is limited](customization.md#fine-tuning-of-traffic-analysis-via-ingress-annotations-only-for-the-open-source-edition).